 While engineers have made huge achievements in manufacturing more robust yet infinitely smaller electronic equipment for spaceflight vehicles, we are still using the same technology and methods to achieve thrust.
 While building better hardware is the end result for any mission, the use of science must be the first step in creating any space flight objective, plan or strategy.

-Benefits of The Scientific Method & Electronic Propulsion Engineering
+F. Benefits of The Scientific Method & Electronic Propulsion Engineering

 The processes of engineering better hardware can be done in the laboratory instead of building more and more rockets.
 Building new rocket systems cost organizations within the aerospace industry billions of dollars.
 Scientific experimentation on new methods of achieving thrusts through the use of alternative methods are beneficial both to the scientist and the organization alike.
 Scientists learn more about conservation and transfer of energy in space propulsion systems through their research, while organizations are able to do the engineering via the scientific method in the lab before investing in the repetitive costs of building newer versions of last generations technology, every generation.

-Using Scientific Research to Solve Problems in Electronic Propulsion
+G. Using Scientific Research to Solve Problems in Electronic Propulsion

 The field of electronic propulsion is critical to human spaceflight and our ability to conduct further space explorations which enhance our scientific knowledge of the future.
 When dealing with an issue in the scientific community that has the potential to rescue and save the human species from problems such as planet overpopulation and extinction level events we must be willing to research any new hypothesis which has the possibility of teaching us something which could help us learn about achieving propulsion through transfer of energy.